AstroPathJHU/AstroPathPipeline/astropath/hpfs/docs/TypicalUserInstructions.md

 7. If an antibody for a slide fails qc, re-work the phenotype algorithm and resubmit algorithms according to the protocol.
    - Continue this process until all slide-antibody pairs pass quality control in a cohort.

-Simulanteously with cell classification a pathologist should use HALO to annotate regions of interest in the QPTiff images then export them according to the *documentation outlied.*
+Simulanteously with cell classification a pathologist should use HALO to annotate regions of interest in the QPTiff images then export them according to the documentation outlined in [5.12.](../transferanno#512-transfer-annotations).

 Once processing reaches this point the user should direct processing to the person maintaining the code.
 The modules ```<segmaps>```, ```<transferanno>```, and ```<cleanup>``` should each be launched.
 The ```<cleanup>``` module should be launched last.
 Afterward steps in the *clean up documentation* should be taken to extract missing files, export the control tma component tiffs and convert the batch\ merge tables to the corresponding acceptable csv format.